 Maisha Namba Kenya digital ID Initiative pros and cons

-Maisha Namba, Kenya's digital identification initiative, is a project by Bill and Melinda Gates Foundation.
-Its primary goal you will think is to enhance identification processes and improve citizens' access to essential services.
-But with sure a digital id that remains throughout the life circle of the bearer alot can happen in-between.
+Maisha Namba, Kenya's digital identification initiative, is a project by the Bill and Melinda Gates Foundation.
+Its primary goal is to enhance identification processes and improve citizens' access to essential services.
+With a digital ID that remains throughout the life cycle of the bearer, a lot can happen in between.

 Merits